 How to Calculate Customer Lifetime Value (CLV)

-Customer lifetime value (CLV) is calculated by multiplying customer value by average customer lifespan.
-Customer value equals your average purchase value times purchase frequency.
-The result shows total revenue a business expects from a customer across the entire relationship.
+Customer lifetime value (CLV) is the total revenue a business expects to generate from a customer across the entire relationship.
+It is calculated by multiplying customer value by average customer lifespan, where customer value equals average purchase value times purchase frequency.

 The metric tells you which customers are worth keeping and how much you can spend to acquire new ones.